Marcii0/Open-Source-Test-System/README.md

 # Open-Source-Test-System

-# This is a fully open-source project
-## That is free to use and redistribute but not to sell.
+**This is a fully open-source system that is free-to-use and to redistribute, make changes, etc.. but not to sell.**
-S